GallagherSecurity/cc-rest-docs/training/README.md

    checks the thumbprint of the request’s certificate against the one on the REST Client item.
 If it does not match, it responds with a 401 and raises an alarm ‘A REST connection was attempted with an invalid client certificate’.
 The server does not check the client certificate’s chain of trust.
-Section TODO_LINK18 has all the details of why you would want your server to check client certificates and how to create them.
+[Another section](#client-side-certificates)) has all the details of why you would want your server to check client certificates and how to create them.

 6. It checks the source host’s IP number against the REST Client item’s IP filters.
 If it does not match, it responds with a 401 and raises an alarm ‘A REST connection was refused because of the